- to Linden Bridge

 Priority will be given to pupils with an assessed social care need, where the provision of Linden Bridge School Residential is stated in their education and health care plan, making it a statutory requirement.

-The residential provision at Linden Bridge School is subject to a rigorous annual inspection by OFSTED using the National Minimum Care Standards Care standards for Residential Special Schools, and half termly advisory visits by nyas, as an independent visitor.
+The residential provision at Linden Bridge School is subject to a rigorous annual inspection by OFSTED using the National Minimum Care Standards Care standards for Residential Special Schools, and half termly advisory visits by the National Youth Advocacy Service (NYAS), as an independent visitor.

 Caroline Towersey - Residential Manager